go-dima/serverless-plugin-conditional-functions/README.md

 # Serverless Plugin Conditional Functions
 This plugin allows you to add a custom condition to each function in your ```serverless.yml```, to toggle the deployment of your functions.
 Effectively, it allows a simple feature-flag per function.
-The

 For example, if you want to deploy a function for testing only, but don't want it in production, or vice-versa.
 The attribute supports simple ```true/false``` usage or more complex (see below) conditions.